enter-haken/book/priv/content/99-about.md

 # about

 Hi, my name is Jan Frederik Hake.
-I am a software developer from Dortmund / Germany.
+I am a software developer from Paderborn / Germany.

 This is my personal digital space, where I write about programming, infrastructure and own ideas.